 The Cell Programming Language

-Relational automata are the most general type.
-They can be used to implement all sorts of stateful systems, but their support for an elegant version of the relational model, the ability to easily load and store their state from and to a file, their robust error handling mechanism based on transactions and the ability to replay their execution at a later time make them especially well-suited for managing persistent data in desktop, mobile and embedded applications.
-Compared to an embedded SQL database, they provide a much better data model and type system, are faster and fully programmable, have a small memory footprint, allow more control over how the data is stored, and interface smoothly with the host language, with no need to do any object/relational mapping.
+Relational automata can be used to implement many different types of stateful software systems, but one of the things they're especially well-suited for is managing persistent data in desktop, mobile and embedded applications.
+Compared to an embedded SQL database, they provide a much better data model and type system, are orders of magnitude faster and fully programmable, have a smaller memory footprint, allow more control over how the data is stored, and interface smoothly with the host language, with no need to do any object/relational mapping.
 To learn more about them start with this introductory example.

-Reactive automata on the other hand are a more focused tool, specifically designed for software that needs to deal with multiple asynchronous data or event sources that trigger a cascade of changes throughout the application every time they activate, change their state or emit a value.
-Examples can be user input events, readings from a GPS sensor or an accelerometer, or data coming from remove computers or external hardware devices.
+The second type of systems Cell is designed for is reactive systems, that is, systems that need to deal with multiple asynchronous data or event sources that trigger a cascade of changes throughout the application every time they activate, change their state or emit a value.
+Examples can be user input events, readings from a GPS sensor or an accelerometer, or data coming from remote computers or external hardware devices.
 But these data streams may also originate inside the application: internal events in many video games for example pose similar issues.

 These signals vary asynchronously and independently of one another.
 An update can be triggered by any of them at any time, and it affects all the parts of the application state that depend on them, either directly or indirectly.
 This often involves propagating these changes through several layers of software, and usually that has to be done in a very specific and hard-to-get-right order to ensure that the various components of the application never read stale values.
 Just as importantly, sometimes updates have to be triggered by the lack of change or activity, when some signals have been idle or some conditions have been true for a certain amount of time.

 Systems like these are difficult to fit into the rigid, sequential execution model of imperative languages.
 The traditional way to implement them involves the use of threads, observers, callbacks and timers.
 The resulting code is typically error prone, brittle and unnecessarily complex.
-Reactive automata on the other hand allow the developer to specify declaratively only the dependencies between the signals, with the compiler taking care of everything else.
+In Cell these systems can be implemented using a second type of automata, reactive automata, which allow the developer to specify declaratively only the dependencies between the signals, with the compiler taking care of everything else.
 The reactive automata page provides a comprehensive introduction.

-The Cell compiler is open source software, and all source code is available on github.
+The Cell compiler is free and open source software, and all source code is available on github.